pauliceia/issues/README - Contribution Guide.md

 ### 2- Set up local repository

 You will now need a local repository of the project.
-First, you will need to get your SSH key.
+For this you will need to have the SSH key of your repository.
+To do this, first click on Code.
 ![image](https://user-images.githubusercontent.com/55334621/118745672-0e6d1100-b82d-11eb-8bf2-d79d79c6a55b.png)

 After that, click on SSH.